SCAPELLI/scapelli.github.io/README.md

-# Luciano Cerullo Portfolio
+# Sebastian Capelli Portfolio

 This is my own Portfolio maded with NextJS and TailwindCSS.

-Here´s the link : https://portfoliov2-luciano-cerullo.vercel.app
+Here´s the link : scapelli.ar

 # Dependecies